perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/IndelibleCheeryAdeliepenguin-max-1mb.gif)

 ^ I never created a terrain system before so here's one!
 You can load any heightmap image and specify a cell count, then the engine will load that heightmap and chunk it into cells for easy culling later.
+It was great fun loading heightmaps from other games, or NASA Moon/Mars images, and seeing them as wireframes in my engine that I could explore.
+WASD + mouse look was functional.

 ![](https://thumbs.gfycat.com/HilariousCandidEskimodog-size_restricted.gif)